SasheO/Groceries_Manager/README.md

 * User can input expiration dates/freshness limits on groceries and receive push notifications closer to said date to prevent wastage
     * Items in pantry must be clickable
 * User can select things in grocery list and implement recipe search directly
+* Include a how to use this app activity
 * User can take pictures of groceries, recipes that they make, etc. and add them
 *  User can search and save grocery locations (using GoogleMaps api)
 *  User can recover forgotten password through emails